 Pottermore, the official Harry Potter website, revealed the cover art for the ebook edition of the series in 2015.
 Olly Moss created the set of art used in this digital edition, which appeared as minimalist illustrations in varied colors per book, directly depicting a significant entity from the book it covers.

-13. Harry Potter 20th Anniversary Editions Book Covers
+13. Harry Potter 20th Anniversary Edition Book Covers

 Caldecott Medal-winning artist Brian Selznick created the cover artwork for the 20th Anniversary Editions Scholastic released in 2018.
 The illustrations are in Selznick’s unique black-and-white drawing style, paired with intricate details splashed throughout each cover art.
 The seven covers—while displaying significant events from each book—form one glorious image when placed side by side.
 The overall image shows Harry’s overarching story starting from his arrival at Privet Drive through the concluding event, the Battle of Hogwarts.